top of page

 Why York and North Yorkshire?

+The region is also steeped in farming traditions and expertise with agricultural businesses accounting for more than 60 per cent of land use.
 And with two National Parks, the Yorkshire Coast and City of York, our world-renowned historic and cultural assets shape our urban spaces, whilst the scenic beauty of our vast rural landscape and northern coastline define North Yorkshire as one of world’s most recognised regions.

 Barley Fields